miklos-szel/Ansible-MHA-ProxySQL-Docker/README.md

 ```
 hostgroup 1 -> 172.17.0.4 (master)
 hostgroup 2 -> 172.17.0.3,172.17.0.5 (slave)
-ProxySQL detected the changes and reassigned the servers to the proper repliation_hostgroups
+ProxySQL detected the changes and reassigned the servers to the proper replication_hostgroups